- M. Gervers, A.B. (Princeton), M.A. (Poitiers), Ph.D. (Toronto), Professor

-Art History and Visual Culture at UTSC focuses on the global and contemporary and also gives you a solid grounding in approaches to visual materials produced across time, cultures, classes, gender, and geography.
-You will learn to look, read and write critically about the visual, not only in the classroom, but also through real-world learning experience in galleries and museums and in other urban situations.
+Art History and Visual Culture at UTSC focuses on the global and contemporary and gives you a solid grounding in visual materials produced across time, cultures, classes, gender, and geography.
+You will learn to look, read, and write critically about the visual in the classroom and through the real-world learning experience in galleries and museums and in other urban situations.
 You will understand how and why histories are written, how representations are formed, and how artists, critics, curators, dealers, and art historians (in other words, art world players) enter a shared discourse.
 The courses reveal the multiplicity of perspectives with which art may be approached, using recent methodologies that consider the works of art in the specific visual cultures of their day and in the social, political, and economic contexts in which the artists lived and worked.

 Planning a Program in Art History and Visual Culture

-Students intending to complete a Major or Minor in Art History and Visual Culture should include VPHA46H3 in their first year course selection.
-VPHA46H3 familiarizes students with the necessary historical, theoretical, and methodological foundations of the discipline of Art History specifically and Humanities more generally.
+Students intending to complete a Major or Minor Program in Art History and Visual Culture should include VPHA46H3 in their first-year course selection, as it familiarizes students with the necessary historical, theoretical, and methodological foundations of the discipline of Art History specifically and Humanities more generally.
 Moreover, it will introduce students to the kinds of reading, research and writing skills they will be expected to develop in the program.

-Students are strongly encouraged to enrol in VPHB39H3 and ACMB01H3 early in their program of study, and certainly by the beginning of their second year of study.
-Both of these courses further focus studies to address deeper questions in the disciplines of Art History and Visual Culture.
+Students are strongly encouraged to enroll in VPHB39H3 early in their program of study and certainly by the beginning of their second year of study.
+This course further focuses on studies to address deeper questions in the disciplines of Art History and Visual Culture.

-Following the completion of these three foundational courses, students are encouraged to build depth of learning in focused areas of concentration.
-The table below identifies the four areas of focus within Art History and Visual Culture.
+After completing these two foundational courses, students are encouraged to build a depth of learning in focused areas of concentration.
+The table below identifies the four areas of focus in Art History and Visual Culture.
 Students are encouraged to choose their courses from one or two of these areas.